 The participants will be able to:

-- Develop skills and knowledge needed to be a successful maintenance and operations director involved with maintenance and operations
+- Develop skills and knowledge needed to be a successful maintenance and operations director or a school administrator involved with supervision of maintenance and operations

 - Understand best practices for school districts in the areas of maintenance, construction, financial management, budgeting, planning and in other areas pertinent to a successful maintenance and operations director

-- Demonstrate knowledge and skills needed to be an effective leader and supervisor for a school district
+- Demonstrate knowledge of techniques needed to be an effective school leader and supervisor in the public sector

-- Know and be able to apply strategies to develop good inter-district and community relations in order to establish a positive rapport with district stakeholders
+- Be able to know and use strategies to develop good inter-district and community relations in order to establish a positive rapport with district stakeholders

 - Improve individual directors of maintenance skillsets in areas of weakness, and add to and improve upon existing strengths

 Participants are expected to attend and contribute in all sessions and must attend all classes in order to receive the ASCA Director of Maintenance and Operations Certificate.
 If an emergency arises, one session may be made-up by writing and a academic paper pre-approved by the program’s coordinator.

 - Group Projects – There will be various in class group projects that students will participate in.
 During these group projects students may be asked to act in various roles such as facilitator, scribe, group leader, etc.